The UK’s departure from the EU has dominated the Tory leadership debate, as it has done many a conversation nationwide.

 Mr Hunt is prepared to change or trash the current proposal and Mr Johnson describes it as a “dead letter”, or effectively defunct.

 To prevent a hard border in the future, Mr Hunt said there is “technology there now” and his rival suggested it would be worked out with a free trade deal during the implementation period.

 Mr Johnson first pledged to give a tax cut to earners on more than £50,000.

-But this was met with some ire, with analysis suggesting it would cost around £9 billion and benefit the top 10% of earners.
+But this was met with some ire when analysis suggested it would cost around £9 billion and benefit the top 10% of earners.